libfuse/sshfs/sshfs.rst

 permission checking can be enabled with ``-o default_permissions``.

 By default, only the mounting user will be able to access the filesystem.
-Access for other users can be enabled by passing ``-o allow_others``.
+Access for other users can be enabled by passing ``-o allow_other``.
 In this case you most likely also want to use ``-o default_permissions``.

 It is recommended to run SSHFS as regular user (not as root).
 For this to work the